lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 Boot Modes
 ===========

-The following figure shows the boot configuration of the PocketBeagle2 for emmc and sd card version of boards.
+The following figure shows the boot configuration of PocketBeagle 2 for emmc and sd card version of boards.

 .. figure:: images/hardware-design/boot-config.png
    :align: center